mmlkrx/favoritestories/README.md

 - [Frozen Alive](https://github.com/mmlkrx/favoritestories/blob/master/source/frozen_alive.md) - A short story about hypothermia
 - [100 Words](https://github.com/mmlkrx/favoritestories/blob/master/source/100_words.md) - If you ever speak more than one-hundred words to someone, they will die
+- [Skip Ahead](https://github.com/mmlkrx/favoritestories/blob/master/source/skip_ahead.md) - Everyone is born with the ability to skip ahead a period of time once in their lifetime
 - [Hacking the President's DNA](https://github.com/mmlkrx/favoritestories/blob/master/source/hacking_the_presidents_dna.md) - A dystopian spin on DNA sequencing

 **Audio**